Pedro de Castro, 1st Duke of la Conquista: As Viceroy of New Spain

 He was named viceroy of New Spain by Philip V in 1740 to replace Juan Antonio de Vizarrón y Eguiarreta.
-The Dutch merchant ship transporting him to New Spain was taken by an English frigate near Puerto Rico, but he was able to launch a boat and, together with some other passengers, avoid being captured.
-He did, however, lose all of his luggage, including his credentials and the royal orders and instructions, therefore, arriving in San Juan, Puerto Rico without papers.
-He then made his way to Veracruz, where he arrived on June 30, 1740.
+The Dutch merchant ship transporting him to New Spain was detained by a British frigate near Puerto Rico, but he was able to launch a boat and, together with some other passengers, avoid being captured.
+He did, however, lose all of his luggage, including his credentials and the royal orders and instructions, therefore, arriving in San Juan, Puerto Rico, without papers.
+He then made his way to Veracruz, where he arrived on 30 June 1740.
 From Veracruz he wrote to the archbishop of Mexico, who recognized him as the new viceroy.
-He made his formal entry into Mexico City on August 17, 1740.

-To compensate him for his losses to the English, the Crown increased his salary to the amount then received by the viceroy of Peru.
+He made his formal entry into Mexico City on 17 August 1740.
+To compensate Castro for the property he left behind onboard the Dutch merchantman, the Spanish Crown increased his salary to the amount then received by the viceroy of Peru.

-During his period as viceroy, he worked to improve the mines at Zacatecas by improving the drainage system, supporting the missions in the Philippines, clearing obstructions from the port of Veracruz and deepening the harbor, and paying the costs of the one thousand soldiers sent by Spain to Cuba to protect against the English.

-The new viceroy found the colony poorly defended and beset by the French from the north and the English on the Caribbean coasts.
-He reinforced the garrison of St. Augustine, Florida (recently attacked by the English) by 300 soldiers and provisions.
+During his period as viceroy, he worked to improve the mines at Zacatecas by improving the drainage system, supporting the missions in the Philippines, clearing obstructions from the port of Veracruz and deepening the harbor, and paying the costs of the one thousand soldiers sent by Spain to Cuba to protect against a potential British invasion.
+The new viceroy found the colony poorly defended and vulnerable to attacks by the French from the north and the British on the Caribbean coasts.
+He reinforced the garrison of St. Augustine, Florida (recently attacked by the British) by 300 soldiers.

-The English, under Admiral Edward Vernon, had created havoc in the Spanish trade with the Indies, taking Portobelo, Panama in 1739, and laying siege to Cartagena (Colombia), which they did not succeed in taking.
+British forces, under Admiral Edward Vernon, began offensive operations against the Spanish Empire, taking Portobelo, Panama in 1739, and laying siege to Cartagena (Colombia), which they did not succeed in taking.
 Fearing that Veracruz was next, Castro y Figueroa ordered construction of new batteries at San Juan de Ulúa, more supplies, the drafting of a militia, and the raising of a battalion of marines named La Corona.
 He went personally to Veracruz to supervise the new measures, but he soon came down with hemorrhagic dysentery.
-He was transported back to Mexico City, where he died August 22, 1741.
+He was transported back to Mexico City, where he died on 22 August 1741.